TeamRizu/outfox-wiki/content/dev/actors/actortypes/actorframe/_index.md

 Because lua tables can be concatenated (added) to each other, so can ActorFrames.

-This can allow for programatically creating Actors in batches as needed.
+This can allow for programatically creating [Actors](../actor/) in batches as needed.

-However, if one does not plan on creating actors programmaticly, then a simple `return Def.ActorFrame{...` is all that's needed.
+However, if one does not plan on creating [Actors](../actor/) programmaticly, then a simple `return Def.ActorFrame{...` is all that's needed.
 Storing it into a local variable that gets returned will waste resources.

-There are two ways to add onto an actorframe.
+There are two ways to add onto an ActorFrame.

 <!-- TODO: There's probably better ways to show this. -->
-Method 1 (indexing):
+### Method 1 (indexing)
 ```lua
 local t = Def.ActorFrame{
 	Def.Sprite{